mail_outline sales@mediastorehouse.com

 Interior of the House of Commons before 1834The interior of the House of Commons, London, before 1834 when the old Houses of Parliament were destroyed by fire.
 The current buildings were designed by Charles Barry and Augustus Pugin

-Plan of the old Royal Palace of WhitehallA ground plan of the old Royal Palace of Whitehall beside the River Thames in London.
-The Palace was an enormous collection of buildings
+Plan of the old Royal Palace of WhitehallA ground plan of the old Royal Palace of Whitehall beside the River Thames in London

 Blanchards balloon and apparatusThe French balloonist Jean Pierre Blanchard in his balloon, which had flapping wings.
 From aAThe Leisure HouraA, a British aJournal of Instruction and RecreationaA